y-toy/virtuserpass/README.md

 ```
 php ./makeConfigFileFromCSV.php csv-file-path [1|0] [1|0] [1|0]
 ```
-paramater 1 : a path of your csv file paramater 2 : when set 1, user passowrds will be hashed. paramater 3 : when set 1, e-mail passowrds will be encrypted. paramater 4 : if 0 was set, users can not allow to log in with e-mail addresses.
+param 1 : a path of your csv file param 2 : when set 1, user passowrds will be hashed. param 3 : when set 1, e-mail passowrds will be encrypted. param 4 : if 0 was set, users can not allow to log in with e-mail addresses.

 ### How to use
 1. Create a CSV file with four columns: user name, password, email address, and the email password.
 See the sample.csv under the config folder of this plugin.
-2. Run this tool like this.
+2. Run this tool like below.
 The config file will be made.
 ```
 cd (your roundcube installed folder)/plugins/virtuserpass
 php ./makeConfigFileFromCSV.php your-csv-file-path 1 1 1